paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-043-national-oceanic-and-atmospheric-administration-commissioned-officer-corps.md

 ## § 3076.
 Presentation of United States flag upon retirement
 **(a) Presentation of flag upon retirement** Upon the release of a commissioned officer from active commissioned service for retirement, the Secretary shall present a United States flag to the officer.

-**(b) Multiple presentations not authorized** An officer is not eligible for presentation of a flag under subsection (a) of this section if the officer has previously been presented a flag under this section or any other provision of law providing for the presentation of a United States flag incident to release from active service for retirement.
+**(b) Multiple presentations not authorized** An officer is not eligible for presentation of a flag under subsection (a) if the officer has previously been presented a flag under this section or any other provision of law providing for the presentation of a United States flag incident to release from active service for retirement.

 **(c) No cost to recipient** The presentation of a flag under this section shall be at no cost to the recipient.